macbookandrew/cf7-google-analytics/README.md

 1. Click on “Admin” in your Google Analytics account menubar
 1. In the right-most column (“View”), click on “Goals”
 1. Click on the “+ New Goal” button
-1. Choose the “Template” radio button (selected by default) and click “Continue”
 1. Set the Goal description
 	1. Enter a name for the goal (I suggest “Contact Forms”)
 	1. Choose the “Event” radio button and click “Continue”